Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-9/_posts/2000-10-01-JSON-review.md

 ```

 Keep in mind that I used the `.html` function so that I could display the break tags correctly.
 Otherwise, everything else was pretty much the same.
-You guys should be really pumped about this.
+All this information is exciting!
 It's all coming together.
 So, why do we review JSON?
-Well, as we talked about before, it's a very common delivery method from many different sources so we can read information from databases and server-side pages because they will give information back to the client via JSON.
+Well, as we talked about before, it's a ubiquitous delivery method from many different sources so we can read information from databases and server-side pages because they will give information back to the client via JSON.
 So, let's look at AJAX.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/485pJBoSrpg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>